guapbeast/flask_portfolio/TPT3action.md

 _4. Try to describe Symmetric and Asymmetric encryption._

+Symmetric encryption utilizes only one key, whereas Asymmetric encryption uses two keys, a public and a private key.

 _5. Provide and example of encryption we used in deployment._

+Sometimes the code needs to be encrypted in a deploy in order to prevent malicious individuals from interacting with the code.

 _6. Describe a phishing scheme you have learned about the hard way.
 Describe some other phishing techniques._

+A phishing scheme that I've learned about the hard way is the use of emails to leak information.
+Another phishing technique is over call pretending to be a credible organization such as the IRS or a Bank to obtain personal information.